-On the mathematical side, we struggled to compute analytical results when switching was not fast.
+Lastly, on the purely mathematical side, our model and analysis add to the mosaic of stochastic systems that behave fundamentally differently than their deterministic counterparts or subsystems.
+Specifically, our results first add to a long history along the theme of how noise can stabilize systems \cite{arnold1983stabilization,mackey1990noise,basak2001stabilization,bernard2009distributed,gupta2013transcriptional}.
+Secondly, they provide another example of how stochastic switching can result in unexpected behavior of stable solutions to the corresponding non-switching ODEs and PDEs~\cite{benaim2014stability,lawley2014sensitivity,benaim2016lotka,lawley2018blowup}.
+Although it may seem restrictive that we consider a Markov chain model by which the delays evolve, an arbitrary delay distribution may be constructed via the theory of phase-type distributions \cite{commault2003phase}.
+We were unable to compute analytical results when switching was not fast, or even a next-order correction to the leading-order behavior.
 It is perhaps feasible to use a moment-based approach that others have used in stochastically switching delayed \cite{verriest2009stability,bernard2015,gomez2016stability,sykora2020moment} or other stochastic hybrid systems \cite{lawley2015stochastic,bressloff2015moment}.
 Alternatively, it may be feasible and interesting to investigate the opposite limit of the one considered, where the dynamics of the subsystems are fast relative to the switching, as seen in many other biological systems \cite{miles2018analysis,marbach2022coarse} and is perhaps readily handled by classical homogenization techniques \cite{pavliotis2008multiscale}.
-The dynamics of the effective system could also be probed more thoroughly, perhaps using the methods of \cite{du2019two} that compute normal forms and investigate higher co-dimension bifurcations.
+Further, the dynamical systems behavior of the derived effective \eqref{effective} system could also be probed more thoroughly, perhaps using the methods of \cite{du2019two} that compute normal forms and investigate higher co-dimension bifurcations.